Swinject/SwinjectStoryboard/README.md

 [![Swift Version](https://img.shields.io/badge/Swift-3-F16D39.svg?style=flat)](https://developer.apple.com/swift)

 SwinjectStoryboard is an extension of Swinject to automatically inject dependency to view controllers instantiated by a storyboard.
+## Dependencies
+Dependencies ar in Cartfile.

+Perform `carthage update` before building.

+**!!This specified verion points to doozMen/Swinject in Cartfile.
+Change this back to Swinject/Swinject when pr approved**

 ## Requirements